grz0zrg/fsynth/client/data/md/uniforms.md

 ​	a function with a frequency as argument, return 1 or 0 (a shortcut to draw a horizontal line)

+`float yfreq`

+​	a function with a vertical position as argument and a sample rate argument, return the oscillator frequency at the corresponding position for the corresponding sample rate

 `vec4[N] keyboard`

 ​	MIDI note-on/note-off events : frequency, velocity, elapsed time since the key was pressed, MIDI channel